 What is Day Trading?

-Often when people begin to enter the investment world they have a lot of questions but one of the main ones is can you buy and sell stocks on the same trading day?
-In short, the answer is yes since day trading is legal and this is one of the principles behind day trading.
-Day trading is when an investment is bought and sold at least once within a short period of time, usually within a day or so, hence the name.
+Often, when people begin to enter the investment world, they have a lot of questions, but one of the main ones is, ” Can you buy and sell stocks on the same trading day?
+In short, the answer is yes, since day trading is legal and this is one of the principles behind it.
+Day trading is buying and selling an investment at least once within a short period, usually a day or so, hence the name.

 Many people don’t realize that you don’t have to hold onto an investment for a long period of time.
-Because the investment market often fluctuates at a moment’s notice, most of the time, day trading is more lucrative than waiting out investments.
+Because the investment market often fluctuates at a moment’s notice, day trading is often more lucrative than waiting for investments to appreciate.
 If you haven’t heard of day trading, you may have heard of intraday trading.
-It’s the same thing just a different name.
-No matter how you do it, though, fundamental and technical analysis is key to successful trading, making day trading profitable.
+It’s the same thing, just a different name.
+No matter how you do it, though, fundamental and technical analysis are key to successful trading and profitable day trading.

 Swing trading

-Another form of trading similar to day trading is swing trading.
-This form of trading follows the same principles as day trading but a swing trader looks to make small to medium day trading profits over a longer period of time.
-Usually over a couple of days up to several weeks.
-These traders use a lot of the same principles that day traders do, and the same knowledge required applies.
+Another form of trading, similar to day trading, is swing trading.
+This form of trading follows the same principles as day trading.
+Still, a swing trader aims to make small to medium-day trading profits over a longer period, usually a couple of days to several weeks.
+These traders use many of the same principles as day traders, and the same knowledge is required.

 Day Trading Marketplaces

-There are many marketplaces that people use to day trade, but the most common is Forex trading (foreign exchange) and the stock market.
-These markets fluctuate often and can be determined by economic statistics, interest rates, and corporate earnings.
-They’re also regulated by the IIROC (Investment Industry Regulatory Organization of Canada), which is the industry regulatory organization. .
+There are many marketplaces that people use to day trade, but the most common are Forex trading (foreign exchange) and the stock market.
+These markets often fluctuate and are influenced by economic statistics, interest rates, and corporate earnings.
+They’re also regulated by IIROC (Investment Industry Regulatory Organization of Canada), the industry regulator.

 Day Trading Strategies